Acute Misfortune

 Acute Misfortune is a 2018 Australian drama film co-written, directed and produced by Thomas M. Wright.
-The story is based on Sydney journalist Erik Jensen's biography of Australian artist Adam Cullen, who died at the age of 46, and stars Daniel Henshall as Adam Cullen.
+The story is based on Sydney journalist Erik Jensen's biography of Australian artist Adam Cullen, who died at the age of 46.
+The film stars Daniel Henshall as Cullen and Toby Wallace as Jensen.

 Plot

-The plot tells part of the story of the deeply troubled award-winning artist Adam Cullen's life (1965–2012), specifically his relationship with his biographer, Erik Jensen, as it descends into a dependent and abusive relationship.
+This film tells part of the story of the life of deeply troubled, award-winning artist Adam Cullen (1965–2012), specifically his relationship with his biographer, Erik Jensen, as it descends into a dependent and abusive relationship.